ongardie/configs/flatpak/README.md

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 ```

+You may need to log out and back in or reboot.

 ### Flatpak Updates

 > Warning: It is generally not a good idea to run unattended updates via